 Coming in as Prospect Four is the standout righty from Canada, Scott Mathieson, who hurled in Clearwater this season.
 His numbers are quite deceptive as a weak team betrayed his skills all summer.
 A 3-8 record masks an impressive 118 strikeouts in but 122 innings of work.
 Even more impressive, the scouts say he has picked up nearly 10 MPH on his fastball since he turned pro a few years back.
 Mathieson is expected to pitch at Reading this year and the Phils are still undecided if he will one day convert to a potential bullpen closer or remain in the starting rotation.

 Either way, Mathieson ranks as the top Phillie righty in the organization and one that seems destined to one day make his mark at Citizens Bank Park with the Phightin Phils.
 He just finished a successful stint in Arizona as one of the Phillie representatives in the tough Arizona Fall Instructional League.
-After starting very strong, Mathieson slumped near the end of the league indicating that he may need some valuable rest before heading for Canada and a spot on the
+After starting very strong, Mathieson slumped near the end of the league indicating that he may need some valuable rest before heading for Canada and a spot on the Canadian All-Star team.

 Now that slugger Ryan Howard is fully entrenched at the major league level, perhaps the best Phil's minor league position player is Prospect Three, outfielder Michael Bourn.
 He performed the difficult task of "skipping" a league this past summer, going straight from Lakewood to Double A Reading.
 Although his average probably suffered from the jump, he more than showed he belonged with a .268 batting average, 38 stolen bases and the strongest outfield arm in the league.